M-Wajeeh/Roch-vs-Mine-detection-using-Logistic-Regression/README.md

 scikit-learn

 **Example Use Case:**
-This project can be used to distinguish between rocks and mines based on their features, potentially aiding in geological surveys or underwater exploration.
+This project can be used to distinguish between rocks and mines based on their features, potentially helping in geological surveys or underwater exploration.